Edit this page on GitHub

 one can write

-given stringToToken: Conversion[String, Token] with
+given stringToToken: Conversion[String, Token]:

 def apply(str: String): Token = KeyWord(str)